 My job included crunching the numbers, learning business models and evaluating the costs of production and distribution of our food supply.

 Because today, that experience has served a greater purpose: the ability to look at the current state of our food system, the financial engineering of the science behind it and the economically motivated decisions that food industry executives make to meet their fiduciary duty to drive shareholder return and sheds light on how these decision are affecting the health of our families.

-And it's becoming increasingly obvious that we've got a broken economic model at work in our food system.
-Farmers are rewarded with taxpayer funded resources called subsidies for growing crops in a chemically-intensive, genetically and financially engineered kind of way to drive shareholder return for the chemical companies.
-While on the other hand, farmers that are growing things organically, which means by law without the use of synthetic pesticides and crops genetically engineered to require increasing doses of toxic weed killer, have to pay fees to prove that their crops are safe, then fees to label those crops with the "USDA Organic" seal and then they don't receive the same crop insurance and marketing assistance programs that the other farmers do.
+And it’s becoming increasingly obvious that we’ve got a broken economic model at work in our food system.
+Taxpayer resources called subsidies are used to support growing crops in a chemically-intensive, genetically and financially engineered kind of way.
+It drives shareholder return for the companies that have developed these genetically engineered crops and the weedkillers, herbicides and insecticides used to treat them.
+While on the other hand, farmers that are growing crops organically, which means by law without the use of synthetic pesticides and genetically engineered seeds designed to require increasing doses of toxic weed killer, have to pay fees to prove that their crops are safe, then fees to label those crops with the “USDA Organic” seal and then they don’t receive the same crop insurance and marketing assistance programs that the other farmers do.

-So what's a consumer to do?
+So what’s a consumer to do?
 Learn the Big 8.
-These are the ingredients which, by law and according to our very own United States Department of Agriculture, are not allowed into the production of foods that are made organically:
+These are the ingredients which, by law and according to the United States Department of Agriculture, are not allowed into the production of foods that are made organically: